 Drums, backing vocals

-The Dirty Skirts are a fiendishly independent band that has built an impressive underground following since releasing their first EP in 2005.
+The Dirty Skirts released their first EP in 2005.
 The alt-indie-rock band is based in Cape Town and comprises Jeremy de Tolly on lead vocals and guitar, David Moffatt on guitar, Maurice Paliaga on bass and Markie de Menezes on drums.

-To date the band has toured to the States to perform at SXSW, the United Kingdom and the United Emirates.
+The band has toured to the US, the United Kingdom and the United Emirates.
 In South Africa, the Dirty Skirts have shared festival stages with Oasis, Snow Patrol, Panic at the Disco and Evanescence with three Coke Festival performances.
 They have also repeatedly been a headlining act at legendary South African festivals such as Oppikoppi, Rocking the Daisies, Splashy Fen, Synergy and the unique Kirstenbosch Gardens Summer Concerts.
 The road to these achievements is signposted with endless small club performances that have been packed to the gills.

 In mid 2011 The Dirty Skirts released their fourth album Lost in the Fall.
 In addition to enjoying massive radio play, the album garnered the Best Alternative Album award at the 2011 South African Music Awards (SAMAs).